 The P90X test isn't for the faint-hearted.
 After all, its moniker stands for "Power 90 Extreme," and extreme it is.
 Because you run into numerous risks when you start a high-intensity workout program, it's important for beginners to make sure that they're healthy enough to do P90X.

 Video of the Day

 For the reach exercise, all beginners should be able to reach within 6 inches of their toes.
 New exercisers should be able to hold the wall squat for at least 60 seconds.
-For the biceps curl exercise, new users should be able to perform 10 curls with 20 lbs. if male and 10 curls with 8 lbs. if female.
+For the biceps curl exercise, newbies should be able to perform 10 curls with 20 pounds if male and 10 curls with 8 pounds if female.
 Anyone doing the fit test should be able to do 25 ab movements as well as two minutes of jumping jacks.

 For people who are not ready for P90X, there are several BeachBody programs available for their skill level.
-Power 90 and Slim in 6 are two beginner-level programs.
-In addition to Power90 and Slim in 6, there are other programs like TurboFire which will increase your cardio ability before you start P90X.
+Power 90 and Slim in 6 are two beginner-level programs, as well as TurboFire, which will increase your cardio ability before you start P90X.
 A good flexibility and strength-training program should get everyone ready for P90X.